dfparker2002/aem-6_1-author/README.md

 docker run --name AEM_AUTHOR -p 4502:4502 -d aem_6-1_author
 ```

 Still a work in progress.
-We have not finished end to end tesing yet.
+It works now but its still a work in progress and needs more tuning.